flux-capacitor-io/flux-capacitor-io.github.io/README.md

 ### Commands and Queries

-Most applications communicate by sending API calls to eachother.
+Most applications communicate by sending API calls to each other.
 Applications can send a query and get an answer back by doing a GET call, for instance "Give me all shipped products".
-Application can also send a command to do something and get back whether it succeeded, for instance "Add a new order", "Delete an order".
+Applications can also send a command to do something and get back whether it succeeded, for instance "Add a new order", "Delete an order".
 These queries and commands are the main body of communication between services.

 Direct communication, like API calls, does not scale well for rapidly-changing applications with high performance